comfort4447/myStore/README.md

 #### Project Structure

+- *NavBar* displays the list of all components created for easy navigation.
 - *Product list* page, which displays the available products for the user to choose and add to their cart (in various quantities)
 - *Product details* page, which displays more information about any particular product
 - *Cart*, which includes the products that the user has added to their cart
 - *Confirmation page*, which shows the outcome after the user completes the checkout process (i.e., submits the checkout form)

+-

 - `data.json`.
 Project fetches product information from this included file to populate the store.